This Kentucky bourbon pecan pie is a twist on the Southern classic, and is sweetened with honey and molasses. (No corn syrup!)

 Can I Use Blackstrap Molasses Instead of Regular Molasses in this Bourbon Pecan Pie?

-Blackstrap molasses is extremely bitter and dense, and should not be used as a molasses replacement in this pie.
+Blackstrap molasses is quite bitter and dense, and should not be used as a molasses replacement in this pie.

 Learn more about molasses vs blackstrap molasses in this article from Serious Eats.